Line group

 A line group is a mathematical way of describing symmetries associated with moving along a line.
-These symmetries include repeating along that line, making that line a one-dimensional lattice.
-However, line groups may have more than one dimension, and they may involve those dimensions in its isometries or symmetry transformations.
+These symmetries may include repeating along that line, making that line a one-dimensional lattice.
+Most line groups have more than one dimension, and involve those dimensions in its isometries or symmetry transformations.

-One constructs a line group by taking a point group in the full dimensions of the space, and then adding translations or offsets along the line to each of the point group's elements, in the fashion of constructing a space group.
-These offsets include the repeats, and a fraction of the repeat, one fraction for each element.
-For convenience, the fractions are scaled to the size of the repeat; they are thus within the line's unit cell segment.
+One constructs a line group by taking a point group in the full dimensions of the space and adding translations (sometimes with a twist) along the line to each of the point group's elements, in the fashion of constructing a space group.
+Although a point group by definition holds at least one point stationary, this is not necessarily true of a line group because of the translations.

 One-dimensional

 There are 2 one-dimensional line groups.
 They are the infinite limits of the discrete two-dimensional point groups C_{n} and D_{n}: